 - Adequate resources are provided to ensure the DPO can meet their GDPR obligations

-The DPO will be a high profile and highly accountable role, require a certain level of expertise and experience, so it’s important that organisations hire the right person for the job.
-Organisations should assume they require a DPO – unless they can clearly demonstrate otherwise – but it could be considered best practice to appoint one anyway, based on advice from ICO and the WP29.
+The DPO is a highly accountable role, requiring certain expertise and experience, so it’s important to hire the right person.
+Organisations should assume they require a DPO – unless they can clearly demonstrate otherwise.
+However, according to advice from the ICO and WP29 but it could be best practice to appoint one anyway.
 Just bear in mind they will have the same requirements and responsibilities and mandatory DPOs.

 4 essential things to do before you outsource your IT project